kimdurante/gis-workshop-waml-template/index.md

 * GeoTIFF
 * ArcGRID

-These formats are stored in SDR with MODS metadata:
+All other file formats (geodatabases, geoPDFs, etc.) are stored in SDR with MODS metadata.

-* Geodatabase
-* GeoPDF